This post may include affiliate links. Thank you for your support.

 - 12 ounces Assorted Mushrooms – cleaned & quartered or halved depending on size (SEE NOTES)

-- Kosher Salt & Freshly Ground Black Pepper
+- to taste Kosher Salt & Freshly Ground Black Pepper

 - 4-5 TBS Unsalted Butter – DIVIDED (SEE NOTES)